 Do the teething necklaces really work?
 Do they really stop the teething pain?
 Just for the record, teething necklaces are not for chewing on… they work by releasing minute amounts of a therapeutic chemical (succinic acid) that is absorbed into the bloodstream and has a calming effect.
 Other people would say that, energetically, amber has a certain calming quality, just through it’s nature.
 Anyway, whatever people ‘say’, my experience thus far is that neither of my kids have had any noticeable teething pain.. and that includes when Margo had four molars coming in at once.

-Well, the necklace has been passed down from Margo to Goldie, when Goldie was about 5 or 6 months old.
+Well, the necklace has been passed down from Margo to Goldie, when Goldie was about 5 or 6 months old, and we’ve replaced it for Margo with a beautiful locket necklace.
 It’s gotten so grimy and greasy and disgusting, but being so busy, I haven’t gotten around to cleaning it.
 It’s actually the string that gets gross.
 Over the years, it has accumulated dead skin, oil from skin, fuzzies, probably food, bits of hair, and well, who knows what else!
 I asked the advice of a friend, Celeste, who is a mum to three.
 She’s a qualified jeweler and gemologist, to say the least, and she sells baltic amber & babywearing stuff for big people and little ones.
 She also sells awesome Little Frog baby wraps, you can check her out on facebook, here.
 This is how she told me to clean it, and it came out looking awesome!